ChaohanShang/Final_Project/README.md

 ## Instructions on how to use the program:

 Please specify the number of simulations you want to do and the maximum iteration times by keyboard input.
+You may choose either always pay all the meters or never pay any meter (meter violation).
 The program will return the expected parking cost (final average cost) without purchasing a parking permit.
 Moreover, there is a plot illustrating the results obtained at different depths.